RL-NLOS/NLOS_HP-CDT/README.md

 Quantity: 4200 image pairs (input + label).
 Description: This phase is used to further improve the reconstruction quality.

-**The dataset can be split into 80% for training and 20% for validation or others depending on the use case.**
+**The training dataset can be split into 80% for training and 20% for validation or others depending on the use case.**

 📌 Test & Evaluation
 Paths: